nsailor/SpaceAda/README.md

 begin
 	return X * X;
 end Square;

+function Average(A : in Float; B : in Float) return Float is begin
+	return A * B * 0.5;
+end Average;
 ```

-The first version of SpaceAda will support only the `Integer` data type.
+The first version of SpaceAda will support only the `Integer` and `Float` data types.